-1) Influenza Laboratory Data1
+1) Influenza Laboratory Data

-- Influenza activity continues to decrease. - Three influenza cases were reported during week 28; all were influenza A (unsubtyped). - Since the beginning of the season, 438 cases have been reported: 179 influenza A(H3), 258 influenza A (unsubtyped) and 1 influenza B.
+- Influenza activity continues to decrease. - Three influenza cases were reported during weeks 29 & 30; all were influenza A (unsubtyped). - Since the beginning of the season, 441 cases have been reported: 179 influenza A(H3), 261 influenza A (unsubtyped) and 1 influenza B.

-Graph 1: Number and percent of positive influenza specimens in New Brunswick by week, up to July 16, 2022 (data source: G. Dumont Lab results)
+Graph 1: Number and percent of positive influenza specimens in New Brunswick by week, up to July 30, 2022 (data source: G. Dumont Lab results)

-1 Surveillance specimens are submitted by recruited New Brunswick Sentinel Practitioner Influenza Network (NB SPIN) practitioners, which are comprised of sites in Emergency Rooms, in Family Practice, in First Nations communities, in Nursing Home, in Universities and in Community Health Centers.
+&lt;sup>1 Surveillance specimens are submitted by recruited New Brunswick Sentinel Practitioner Influenza Network (NB SPIN) practitioners, which are comprised of sites in Emergency Rooms, in Family Practice, in First Nations communities, in Nursing Home, in Universities and in Community Health Centers.
 Diagnostic specimens are submitted by physicians in the community/hospital setting.
 Influenza laboratory data is comprised of results from surveillance and diagnostic specimens.
 All laboratory specimens are tested using a real-time PCR assay, which is a rapid detection method designed for detection of all known variants of influenza A and B. All laboratory-confirmed cases are reported for the week when laboratory confirmation was received.

-Figure 2: Influenza/ILI activity levels2 by Health Zones, in New Brunswick, for week 28, season 2021/2022.
+Figure 2: Influenza/ILI activity levels by Health Zones, in New Brunswick, for week 30, season 2021/2022.

-2 No activity is defined as no laboratory-confirmed influenza detections in the reporting week, however, sporadically occurring ILI may be reported.
+&lt;sup>2 No activity is defined as no laboratory-confirmed influenza detections in the reporting week, however, sporadically occurring ILI may be reported.
 Sporadic activity is defined as sporadically occurring ILI and lab confirmed influenza detection(s) with no outbreaks detected within the influenza surveillance region.

-Localized activity is defined as evidence of increased ILI with lab confirmed influenza detection(s) and outbreaks in schools, hospitals, residential institutions and/or other types of facilities occurring in less than 50% of the influenza surveillance region.
+&lt;u>Localized activity is defined as evidence of increased ILI with lab confirmed influenza detection(s) and outbreaks in schools, hospitals, residential institutions and/or other types of facilities occurring in less than 50% of the influenza surveillance region.